oplS16projects/FP1/README.md

 #Highlights of code

-It's hard to call these highlights, but it's really the meat of the program.
+This is the meat of the program.

 ```
 ; Read from a file line by line until eof, creating and returning a string